Photographing My Galapagos Big 5

 Galapagos Penguins (Did You Know This Was a Penguin Trip?)

-Penguins are the smallest, fastest, and most frustrating of the Big Five.
+Penguins are the smallest, fastest and most frustrating of the Galapagos Big 5.
 Their black feathers blend into dark lava.
 Their wet, white feathers catch the sunlight too well.
-A nightmare for nailing exposure.
+In short, they’re a nightmare for nailing exposure.
 If you let your camera decide your settings, it will almost always underexpose the bird, robbing the black feathers of texture.

 Pay attention to how light falls across the body.
 Angled light or thin cloud cover helps smooth the transition between black and white.
 Lens choice should give you enough reach without boxing you in.
 A telephoto lens helps isolate the penguin and creates enough background blur to separate it even from dark lava rock.